MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/teams-for-retail-landing-page.md

 **Key apps:** Lists, Live Meetings

-**Additional products:** Viva Learning, SharePoint, Yammer
+**Additional services:** Viva Learning, SharePoint, Yammer

 More information: [Onboard new employees](/sharepoint/onboard-employees)

 <!-- These scenarios are also part of the Microsoft Cloud for Retail.
 You can do more with these scenarios when you also use other capabilities from the Microsoft Cloud for Retail, such as Microsoft Dynamics 365.
 Learn more about using this solution, which brings together capabilities from Azure, Dynamics 365, and Microsoft 365 at [Microsoft Cloud for Retail](/industry/retail). -->

 > [!NOTE]
 > For all of these capabilities, users must have an appropriate license.
-Office 365 A3, A5, E3, and E5, as well as Microsoft 365 Business Standard, Business Premium, A3, A5, E3, and E5 are supported.
-You can also use Microsoft 365 Frontline Worker F1 and F3 or Office 365 F3.
+Microsoft 365 for frontline workers F1 and F3 or Office 365 F3, Office 365 A3, A5, E3, and E5, as well as Microsoft 365 Business Standard, Business Premium, A3, A5, E3, and E5 are all supported.
 For more information about general Teams licensing, see [Manage user access to Teams](../user-access.md).
-See [Licensing options for frontline workers](../flw-licensing-options.md) for more about using Microsoft 365 Frontline Worker in combination with other licenses.
+See [Licensing options for frontline workers](../flw-licensing-options.md) for more about using Microsoft 365 for frontline workers in combination with other licenses.

 ## Set up the fundamentals